-Moreover, high-resolution dendrometry analyses in R have become more refined within the last five years (Knüsel et al., 2021; Haeni et al., 2020; Wickham et al., 2019; Zweifel et al., 2016).
+Moreover, high-resolution dendrometry analyses have become more refined within the last five years (Knüsel et al., 2021; Haeni et al., 2020; Wickham et al., 2019; Zweifel et al., 2016).
 Dendrometers are devices placed on tree trunks that measure changes in stem size.
-Using dendrometers and tree cores to ask and answer questions related to stem growth is important because stem biomass accounts for 72-75% of a tree’s biomass (Reich et al., 2014).
-Automated dendrometers can measure microscopic changes in stem circumference or radius at high temporal resolution.
+Using dendrometers and tree cores to ask and answer questions related to stem growth is important because stem biomass typically accounts for 72-75% of a tree’s biomass (Reich et al., 2014).
+Automated or electronic dendrometers can measure microscopic changes in stem circumference or radius at high temporal resolution (sub-hourly).
 Stems can shrink when losing water to transpiration and swell when rehydrating or adding permanent increment or growth.
-Dendrometers can detect these shrinking and swelling events to the micrometer.
-When paired with site-specific temperature and species information, one can use dendrometer data to estimate when water stress and biomass accumulation is occurring in the tree (Downes et al. 1999; Balducci et al. 2019).
-At the HJA, dendrometers have been collecting data for years and therefore will show changes in tree diameter during heat waves such as the 2021 Heat Dome (Still et al. 2023).
+Electronic dendrometers can detect these shrinking and swelling events, often with a resolution down to 1 micrometer or less.
+When paired with site-specific temperature and moisture information, one can use dendrometer data to estimate when water stress and biomass accumulation is occurring in the tree (Downes et al. 1999; Balducci et al. 2019).
+At the HJA, both manual and electronic dendrometers have been collecting data for years and therefore will show changes in tree diameter during heat waves such as the 2021 Heat Dome (Still et al. 2023).

 RESEARCH QUESTIONS AND HYPOTHESES